hkthanh89/try-nextjs-getting-started/README.md

 Style was written inside style tag and template string Styled jsx works as a babel plugin.
 It will parse all of the CSS and apply it in the build process.

 It also supports having constraints inside styled-jsx.
 In the future, you will be able to use any dynamic variable inside styled-jsx.
 That is why CSS needs to go inside of a template string.

 Style does not apply for nested component.
 Otherwise, you could use [global selectors](https://github.com/zeit/styled-jsx#global-selectors).
+There are a number of [other styling solutions](https://github.com/zeit/next.js#css-in-js)